A Solo Trip to Cuba is Totally Life-Changing

 Don’t let being solo keep you from having fun, especially in the homeland of the mojito.

-Ask your Hero for a fun and safe place to get a drink, and enjoy a night out.
+Ask one of our Heroes for a fun and safe place to get a drink, and enjoy a night out.

 If you’re nervous about chatting with someone, try going back to the same place a few nights in a row.
 It is likely that you will recognize regulars and feel more comfortable talking with them.